jochenalt/Pentapod-Design/docs/assembly.md

-It's a good idea to assemble each leg without wiring first to check if all parts fit together.
+It's a good idea to assemble each leg without wiring uprfront to check if all parts fit together.
 If not, file until it does.

 Before assembling, put all servos to a null position with Herkulex Servo Manager